by Joe Jamieson

 • Private, catered accommodation

-You're in control of choosing the departments in which you want to gain experience.
-Surgery, A&E, paediatrics, oncology, internal medicine, as well as a broad selection of departments not listed.
+You can choose the departments where you want to gain experience.
+These include surgery, A&E, paediatrics, oncology, internal medicine, and a broad selection of other departments and specialities not listed here.

-You'll see unfamiliar conditions like tropical diseases and snake bites, and learn how a lack of resources and sociocultural issues affect how care is delivered.
+You'll see unfamiliar conditions like tropical diseases and snake bites and learn how a lack of resources and sociocultural issues affect care delivery.
 The chance to get an experience like this doesn't come around often, so seize it while the opportunity presents itself.

 Of course, there’s much more detail than that, so you can click here to read why our placements offer exceptional value for money.